WSU-cshimizu/ceg4110-group-project-avocadobudget/deliverables/Design.md

 3. ***My Budget Page***
     - The "My Budget" page allows users to manage and allocate their monthly income across different expense categories.
 Here's how it works:
-    1. ***Monthly Income Input***: Users can enter their monthly income in the provided field and click "Save" to update it.
+    1. ***Monthly Income Input***: Users can enter their monthly income in the provided field and click "Apply" to update it, this will also take that income and build budget based on defined % in backend code.
     2. ***Expense Categories***: A list of predefined categories.
         - The percentage of income allocated to that category.
         - The corresponding amount in dollars.
-    3. ***Edit Option***: Users can modify the percentage or amount for each category by clicking the "Edit" button next to each entry.
+    3. ***Edit Option***: Users can modify the amount for each category by clicking the "Edit" button next to each entry.
-    4. ***Add New Category***: Users can add new expense categories by clicking the "+ New Category" button at the top right.
     - This page helps users plan their budgets effectively based on income and expenditure preferences.